Danko-Lab/proseq2.0/README.md

 # NOVOGENE MODIFICATION:

-**Novogene paired end files are named PREFIX_1.fastq.gz and PREFIX_2.fastq.gz.
+**Novogene paired end files are named PREFIX_1.fq.gz and PREFIX_2.fq.gz.
 This fork changes the references in proseq2.0.bsh to use this standard.**

 ## Overview
-Our proseq2.0 pipeline will take single-end or paired-end sequencing reads in fastq.gz format as input.
+Our proseq2.0 pipeline will take single-end or paired-end sequencing reads in fq.gz format as input.
 The pipeline will automate three routine pre-processing and alignment options, including
 + pre-processing reads: remove the adapter sequence and quality trim the reads (cutadapt), deduplicate the reads if UMI barcodes are used (prinseq-lite.pl)
 + mapping reads to a reference genome (BWA)
 + converting BAM files into bedGraph and BigWig formats (kentsource).
 When converting to bedGraph and BigWig, the pipeline only report the 5’ end position of the reads after UMI/adapter removal.
 For pair-end sequencing, user can choose to report the 5’ end of R1 or R2 reads.
 The output BigWig files ending with _minus.bw or _plus.bw are raw read counts without normalization.
 The RPM normalized outputs end with a suffix of .rpm.bw.